See the latest vacancies and find out about working for MSF UKJobs in the UK

 Using a head cam, he recorded his daily activities in the high-risk zone, giving us a 'doctors-eye view', and revealing the devastating physical and emotional challenges that Ebola presents.

 "I feel I make a greater impact on the patients that I see working with MSF, because they are much more in need.
 It has given me real perspective on life and has made me realise how privileged we are here."

 Inspired by these experiences and frustrated by an apparent indifference to suffering, Javid reflected on his time fighting Ebola in Sierra Leone in this TEDx Talk filmed in Athens in January 2015.

 Search and rescue

-In the summer of 2016, Javid embarked on his most recent mission with MSF aboard the Aquarius, a search and rescue ship run in partnership with SOS Mediteranée.
+In the summer of 2016, Javid embarked on an assignment with MSF aboard the Aquarius, a search and rescue ship run in partnership with SOS Mediteranée.

 "It's easy to get caught up in our own lives," says Javid.
 "We often don't realise how privileged and how lucky we are.